Thoracic Facet Joint Pain

 Condition Common Pattern Useful Next Step

-Thoracic facet joint pain One-sided mid-back pain, often worse with twisting, extension, lifting, or deep breathing.
+Thoracic facet joint pain One-sided mid-back pain, often worse with twisting, extension, lifting, sitting, or deep breathing.
 Physiotherapy assessment, mobility work, strength, posture, and load management.

 Rib stress fracture Focal rib pain linked with repeated loading, coughing, rowing, throwing, or impact sport.
 Assessment, load reduction, and referral for imaging if clinically indicated.